KunwarSidhu47/Movie-Recommender/README.md

-# Movie Recommender W
+# Movie Recommender

-**Movie Recommender W** is a dynamic web application that suggests top-rated movies by genre or title using the TMDb API.
+**Movie Recommender** is a dynamic web application that suggests top-rated movies by genre or title using the TMDb API.
 Built entirely with HTML5, CSS3, and JavaScript, it features live YouTube trailer previews and a persistent watchlist using LocalStorage.

 [Live Demo](https://kunwarsidhu47.github.io/Movie-Recommender/)